 Adaptation measures are not limited to engineering interventions but also include capacity building.
-Output 3 and 4 of the project focus on establishing a risk management unit and enhancing JSC NEGU's project management expertise, respectively.
-A designated risk management unit will enable JSC NEGU to effectively analyse and manage climate risks.
+Output 3 of the project focuses on enhancing the JSC REPN's project management expertise.
+By establishing a designated risk management unit at JSC REPN, the officials will be able to effectively analyse and manage climate risks.
 The unit can also be responsible for the timely implementation of the abovementioned adaptation options to minimize the electric system's vulnerability.
 Without a specialized institution and a well-defined strategy, implementation of adaptation measures becomes a challenge.
-Additionally, through improved project management skills, JSC NEGU can increase the scope, impact, and reach of their activities.
-Capacity building should enable JSC NEGU's staff to analyze climate data, forecast disasters such as floods, explore more climate resilient materials for substation and transmission operations, and design mitigation and adaptation plans accordingly.
+Additionally, through improved project management skills, JSC REPN can increase the scope, impact, and reach of its activities.
+Capacity building should enable JSC REPN's staff to analyze climate data, forecast disasters such as floods, explore more climate-resilient materials for substation and transmission operations, and design mitigation and adaptation plans accordingly.

-It is equally important for the JSC NEGU staff to track the reliability of the electric grid through indices such as System Average Interruption Duration Index (SAIDI) and System Average Interruption Frequency Index (SAIFI)2.
-Through this, JSC NEGU can measure its performance and identify areas for improvement.
+It is equally important for the JSC REPN staff to track the reliability of the electric grid through indices such as System Average Interruption Duration Index (SAIDI) and System Average Interruption Frequency Index (SAIFI).
+Through this, JSC REPN can measure its performance and identify areas for improvement.